 My business was successful: what information about me, my business and our response will be made public?

 If the value of the contract your business won is $10,000 or more, the title of the contract, the name of your business and the total value of the contract will be published on AusTender within 42 days of the contract being awarded.
-This same information may also be provided to other businesses that were unsuccessful.

 No other details about your response will be made public.